High Speed Data Compression Using NVIDIA GPUs

 - Flexible APIs

-- Low-level is targeting advanced users — metadata and chunking must be handled outside of nvCOMP, low-level nvCOMP APIs perform batch compression/decompression of multiple streams.
+- Low-level is targeting advanced users — metadata and chunking must be managed by the user outside of nvCOMP.
+Low-level nvCOMP APIs also perform batch compression/decompression of multiple streams.
 This provides the most flexibility for users with existing compression/decompression pipelines in their application.

 The table below shows GPU compression throughput results in GB/s for a wide range of Ampere architecture GPU products, datasets and compression methods.